 The Barcelona Cathedral (La Seu) stands tall in the center of Barri Gotic.
 It was built between 1298-1448 and is dedicated to Santa Eulalia, Barcelona’s patron saint who was killed because of her faith.
 Saint Eulalia’s tomb in located in the crypt and can be visited for €3.

-Before you head out, walk around the busy square directly outside of the cathedral (Placa Nova), where street performers play Spanish music to the large crowds of people filtering into the church.
+Before you head out, spend time in the busy square directly outside of the cathedral (Placa Nova), where street performers play Spanish music to the large crowds of people filtering into the church.

 If you don’t get a picture of the Carrer del Bisbe bridge, did you really go to the Gothic Quarter?

-Carrer del Bisbe is the street where you’ll find the famous neo-Gothic bridge that’s on every Barri Gotic postcards.
-We passed this bridge every day on our way in and out of the Gothic Quarter, and I was obsessed with it.
+Carrer del Bisbe is the street where you’ll find one of the most photographed landmarks in Barri Gotic, the famous neo-Gothic bridge.
+We passed under this bridge every day on our way in and out of the Gothic Quarter, and it really is a magical sight.

-The bridge gives off a different vibe depending on the time of day.
-One morning on the way to meet our Montserrat Tour group, the sun was coming up and the bright pink sunrise spilled through the bridge’s windows.
-But my favorite was walking under the bridge at night.
-It had a haunting presence and the street performers on Carrer Del Bisbe playing harps and violins added to the eerie ambience.
+The bridge gives off different vibes depending on the time of day.
+One early morning as we were heading out of the city for a day trip to Montserrat, the sun was coming up and the bright pink sunrise spilled through the windows.
+I especially loved walking under the bridge at night.
+The Gothic architecture give it a bit of a haunting presence and the street performers on Carrer Del Bisbe playing harps and violins only add to the eerie ambience.

-RELATED POST: MONTSERRAT // AN EASY DAY TRIP FROM BARCELONA
+RELATED POST: MONTSERRAT MONASTERY & MOUNTAIN – AN EASY DAY TRIP FROM BARCELONA

-Barcelona was founded as a Roman colony called Barcino and the Gothic Quarter is where the town of Barcino once stood.
-You can find Roman ruins throughout the neighborhood, but they’re easy to miss.
+Barcelona was founded as a Roman colony called Barcino, and the Gothic Quarter is where the town of Barcino once stood.
+You can find Roman ruins throughout the neighborhood, but they can be easy to miss.

 GET LOST

 While you’re visiting the Gothic Quarter, I highly recommend taking some time to get lost on purpose.
-This was one of my favorite things that we did in Barcelona.
 There are so many narrow alleys filled with shops, restaurants and galleries, and it won’t be long before you run into one of the many secret squares located throughout the neighborhood.

-Some of the most well known squares are Plaça Reial (Gaudi’s first commissioned work), Placa de Sant Jaume and Placa del Pi.
+Some of the most well known squares are Plaça Reial, Placa de Sant Jaume and Placa del Pi.

 WHERE TO EAT IN BARRI GOTIC

-There’s no shortage of good food in the Barcelona Gothic Quarter and it wasn’t surprising to find that the Yelp and TripAdvisor reviews for most restaurants in the area were above 4.5+ stars.
-So even if you don’t have a plan for food, chances are that whatever you pick will be good.
+There’s no shortage of good food in the Barcelona Gothic Quarter.
+I was surprised to find that the reviews for most restaurants in the area were above 4.5+ stars, so even if you don’t have a plan for food, chances are that whatever you pick will be a good option.

 ©Bar La Plata